 Year Abroad, Queer Abroad is a student panel that happens each year.
 Check out the events section to see if it's coming up.

-This article highlights the experiences and research of Brandeis Study Abroad Advisor, Ashley Trebisacci, as well as other perspectives and considerations for LGBTQ+ students studying abroad.
+This article highlights the experiences and research of Ashley Trebisacci, Assistant Director of Study abroad at Brandeis, as well as other perspectives and considerations for LGBTQ+ students studying abroad.

 Identities Abroad is a resource developed by the Colleges of the Fenway to assist LGBTQ students in preparing for study abroad.
 We invite you to explore this in-depth resource and utilize some of these elements when considering programs and working with study abroad advising staff.